 Mora Wines & Artisan Kitchen is another stand-out eatery in a heritage building.
 This collaboration between well-known winery Mora and exclusive catering company Artisan Catering is well worth stopping by for.
 Mora (Latin) means to linger, to take pause.
 The team at Mora serve what they like to call ‘honest, comforting and social’ food, giving guests the opportunity to take time, slow down and enjoy good food and wine with family and friends.

 As it turns out, glacial waters make for great distilling.
-If you’re looking for something a little stronger to drink, try Arrowtown-made Rifters Gin – a small-batch boutique gin made with New Zealand-sourced ingredients.
+If you’re looking for something a little stronger to drink, sample Arrowtown-made Rifters Gin at Rifters' Tasting Room.
+Their small-batch boutique gins are made with locally sourced ingredients.

 Frankton: go where locals dine and play